History and Highlights

 For many years, UC was the second-oldest and second-largest municipal university in the country.
 In 1968, UC became a “municipally sponsored, state affiliated” institution, entering a transitional period culminating on July 1, 1977, when the university joined the university system of Ohio.

 Our drive to invent in and beyond the classroom has been the source of many breakthrough contributions, including the oral polio vaccine and the first antihistamine.
 In fiscal year 2020, the university and its affiliates – renowned for premier patient care, health-related research and training of health care professionals – spent a record $615 million on research, part of the university's commitment to discovery and innovation.

-Powered by a total annual budget of $1.4 billion and an endowment of nearly $1.8 billion (among the top 25 public universities in the U.S., and 79th largest in U.S. and Canada, according to FY19 figures), UC has a regional economic impact of $4.2 billion – and statewide, UC increases the economic base by $22.7 billion.
+Powered by a total annual budget of $1.6 billion and an endowment of nearly $1.8 billion (among the top 25 public universities in the U.S., and 79th largest in U.S. and Canada, according to FY20 figures), UC has a regional economic impact of $4.2 billion – and statewide, UC increases the economic base by $22.7 billion.
 UC supports over 125,000 regional jobs.
 That means one out of every 12 jobs in the region is supported by the activities of the university.

 As the global founder of cooperative education, UC remains a world-class leader in experience-based learning.
-U.S. News & World Report ranks UC’s co-op program in the Top 5 in the country, and in the 2022-23 year, our students earned a collective $58 million in 2020-21 working for more than 1,600 international employers via their co-op work placements, alternating academic semesters with professional, paid work directly tied to their majors.
+U.S. News & World Report ranks UC’s co-op program in the Top 4 in the country, and in the 2022-23 year, our students earned a collective $58 million in 2020-21 via their co-op work placements, alternating academic semesters with professional, paid work directly tied to their majors.
 In the past academic year, the average earnings in the university's mandatory, full-time co-op programs comes to $10,500 per student each semester.

 Finally, our campus setting continues to garner worldwide acclaim, with The New York Times highlighting UC’s dramatic campus renovation of the past quarter century “the most ambitious campus design program in the country.”
 In addition, Forbes, Delta Sky and Travel + Leisure magazines have all highlighted UC as one of the world’s most beautiful campuses.
 It’s also a sustainable one where all new construction and major renovations are completed to LEED Silver standards or higher whenever possible.

 Research + Innovation